Hankyu Takarazuka Main Line: History

 The Minoo Arima Electric Tramway opened the entire line on 10 March 1910 as 1435mm gauge dual track, electrified at 600 VDC.
 Although the line was not a prospect interurban as Takarazuka was not a big city, it saw initial success thanks to the company's aggressive measures.
 It strategically developed housing areas along the line for the increasing white-collar population who would commute to central Osaka by train.
 It also opened a zoo in Minoo (on the Minoo Line) in November 1910, a hot spring in Takarazuka in May 1911, and a ballpark in Toyonaka in 1913.

 The track between Umeda and Jūsō was shared with the Kobe Line from 1920 to 1926 when the original double track was replaced by an elevated four-track line.

 In comparison with the Kobe Line, cars used on the Takarazuka Line were small and old.
 Larger (Kobe Line standard) cars could not operate on the line until 1952 due to its small structure gauge.
 Small cars were eliminated in December 1963.

 On 24 August 1969 the voltage was raised to 1500 VDC.

-As the commuters increased, Hankyu's first 10-car operation began on the Takarazuka Line in March 1982.
+As the commuters increased, Hankyu's first 10-car operation began on the Takarazuka Line in March 1982, but 10 car trains were discontinued again in December 2022.

 Following the elevation work of Kawanishi-Noseguchi Station, through services to Nose Electric Railway began on 17 November 1997.

 Since the 1970s there have been plans to build a spur line to Itami Airport from Sone Station.
 Although Hankyu shelved the plans in the 1980s due to capacity constraints, the plans were reportedly revived in 2017 and remain under consideration as of 2018.